isomerpages/mpa-seathedifference/_for-students/Courses/Diploma Programmes.md

 We all know that more than 80% of the world's trade is carried by the international shipping.

-The Diploma in Nautical Studies (DNS) is catered for self motivated, independent and adventurous young people who love a sea career.
+The Diploma in Nautical Studies (DNS) is catered for self-motivated, independent and adventurous young people who love a sea career.
 It's a direct fast track to becoming a ship's captain.

 For more information on Diploma in Nautical Studies, visit the course site [here](https://www.sp.edu.sg/sma/courses/full-time-diplomas/nautical-studies)